Blow-up lemmas for sparse graphs: The behaviour of random greedy algorithms

 \begin{proof} We separate the vertices in $\Xbuf$ into two classes, those not in copies of $K_{\Delta+1}$ and those in copies of $K_{\Delta+1}$.
 We take an enumeration $\Xbuf=\{x_1,\ldots,x_{|\Xbuf|}\}$ with the vertices not in copies of $K_{\Delta+1}$ coming first.
 We now create the ordering $\tau$ as follows.
 We start with the empty ordering.
 For each $i$ in succession such that $x_i\in\Xbuf$ is not in a copy of $K_{\Delta+1}$, we append to $\tau$ the vertices $N_H(x_i)$ in some order such that if $\deg_H(x_i)=\Delta$ then the last two vertices in $\tau$ of $N_H(x_i)$ are not adjacent.
 Note that if $\deg_H(x)=\Delta$ then there is a pair of non-adjacent vertices in $N_H(x_i)$ because $x_i$ is not in a copy of $K_{\Delta+1}$.
 Next, for each $i$ in succession such that $x_i\in\Xbuf$ is in a copy of $K_{\Delta+1}$ we append to $\tau$ the vertices $N_H(x_i)$ in an arbitrary order.
 Finally, we append to $\tau$ any remaining vertices of $\Xmain$ in an arbitrary order. \end{proof}

 The next lemma states that provided we embed vertices uniformly at random into not-too-small sets, the candidate sets of unembedded vertices are likely to be distributed uniformly.
 In this lemma, as will be the case for much of the rest of the paper, we have a sequence $\psi_0,\dots$ of good partial embeddings, and we want to talk about the various sets and quantities defined in Section~\ref{sec:gpe}, such as candidate sets, with respect to each of these good partial embeddings.
 As mentioned in Section~\ref{sec:gpe}, we will follow the convention that (for example) $C_t(x)$ is the candidate set of $x$ with respect to $\psi_t$.
+Recall also, that the set $X_i^*\subset X_i$ denotes image restricted vertices in~$X_i$ (see Definition~\ref{def:restrict}).

 \begin{lemma}[Uniform distribution of candidate sets] We assume the General Setup.
 Suppose that for some integer~$T$ we have a sequence $\psi_0,\psi_1,\dots,\psi_T$ of good partial embeddings, where $\psi_0$ is the trivial partial embedding and each $\psi_t$ is obtained from $\psi_{t-1}$ by embedding some vertex $x$ in $V(H)\setminus\dom(\psi_{t-1})$ to a uniform random vertex from a subset~$S$ of $C_{t-1}(x)$ with $|S|\ge\tfrac{1}{10}\mu\zeta(dp)^{\pi_{t-1}^*(x)}|V(x)|$.